Case management & care coordination

 Your care plan will include:

-- Your health care goals
+- Your personalized health care goals

 - A timeline for when you should get the services you need

-After your health risk assessment, your care team will meet with you.
+After you complete your health risk assessment, your care team will meet with you.
 They will talk to you about the services you need.
 They will also tell you about services you may want to think about getting.
 Your care plan will be based on your needs.
 Your care team will work with you to update your care plan at least every year.

-Long-term services and supports (LTSS) are services that help improve a long-term medical condition.
+LTSS are services that help improve a long-term medical condition.
 Most of these services help you stay in your home so you don’t have to go to a nursing home or hospital.
 LTSS includes the following:

 - Community-Based Adult Services (CBAS)

 - Health and social services provided at a licensed, community-based health center